HORNETJOE/lifecycle-models/README.md

 - Lack of scalability.
 RAD typically focuses on small to medium-sized project teams.
 The other issues cited above (less design and control) present special challenges when using a RAD approach for very large scale systems.

 ### 6.0 V model
-The V model is an extension of the waterfall model.
-However, the model process take place in a V shape during diagrams.
+The model process take place in a V shape during diagrams.
 The method of V model is to test each part of a development stage to ensure minimal errors and faults.
 This method takes place for every single phase of development.

 The V shape of the model is a presentation of when developing an application, it is better to work out words when developing new functions rather than working towards a final goal.
 This is better for development because the diagram suggests that if testing has failed for one of the function higher up the V model then the other function need to be tested to make sure that no errors have append during the development of further functions.